 Children’s Programme

 A programme of dance work for children produced by professional dance companies and artists from across the North, that includes the voice of children and young people in its development, planning and delivery.
-Current partnerships with dance companies include: Hawk Dance Theatre (Inside The Igloo Live), Coalesce Dance (The Old Green Time Machine/PANTS), Rachel Dean (Thumbelina) and other freelance artists.
+Current partnerships with dance companies include:

-Professional dance tours in small venues, village halls and libraries with partnerships across Lancashire (Spot On/Cultureapedia), East Riding of Yorkshire (East Riding of Yorkshire Council Arts Development & Libraries Service, Blaize ArtERY Live Rural Touring) North Lincolnshire (Blaize – LiveLincs Rural Touring) and TAIL (Touring Arts in Libraries) with the NRTF (National Rural Touring Forum).
+Professional dance tours in small venues, village halls and libraries with partnerships across: Lancashire (Spot On/Cultureapedia), East Riding of Yorkshire (East Riding of Yorkshire Council Arts Development & Libraries Service, Blaize ArtERY Live Rural Touring) North Lincolnshire (Blaize – LiveLincs Rural Touring) and TAIL (Touring Arts in Libraries) with the NRTF (National Rural Touring Forum).

 Creating dance partnerships

 Partnerships and and networks that signpost and stimulate activity where there are gaps in provision across The North of England (North West, Yorkshire, North East).
-Recent examples include Yorkshire Schools Dance Festival and COLLIDE Boys Dance Takeover events.
+Recent examples include

 The Dance Get Together